Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Cats In Your Garden?
 10 Tips How to Keep Cats Away

-Why would you want to keep cats away?
+Why would you want to know how to keep cats away from plants, your yard, or your house?
 Well, if you have indoor felines and strays keep trespassing, that can put your pets’ tails in a twist.
 Other times, the stray or feral cats abuse your hospitality, poop in your garden, or stalk the birdbath and terrorize the birds.
 If you have plants that prove dangerous to cats, visiting felines could be poisoned.
 What’s a responsible cat person to do?

 WhiteOutsideCat-MariaMagnus